EmmaRubiH/Rubis-Corner/README.md

 # Acknowledgements

-- I would like to thank my mentor Jubril for good feedback and support for this project.
+- I would like to thank my mentor Jubril Akolade for good feedback and support for this project.

 - Thanks to Slack community